ja2/ScreenShot/README.md

 At present I don't have anywhere setup to host a downloadable built package, however I'll work to fix that soon.

+**Configuration**

+To configure the hotkey, or to toggle the right-click functionality, left-click on the icon in the notification area.

+*Choosing a hotkey*

+The default hot key is `Shift + Alt + S`, however this may not always work, depending on what other software has set as its own hotkeys/shortcut keys.

+I might be necessary to try a few combinations to see what works for you, especially the `Win` key (which probably won't work remotely, but is included for completeness).

+In general, use combinations with at least one of `Shift`, `Alt`, or `Ctrl` as this will give a better chance of avoiding conflict with other software.

+*Right Click*

+There is also the optional use of right-click on the icon in the notification area to take a screenshot.
+This can be disabled in the settings if required.